MaximeLeBesnerais/Membrane/readme.md

 - **Blazing Fast C++ Core**: Unmatched performance for computation-heavy tasks
 - **Easy Frontend Development**: Use any web framework (React, Vue, Angular, etc.)
 - **Bidirectional Communication**: Seamless messaging between JavaScript and C++
-- **Opt-in Security**: Implement exactly what you need without performance penalties
-- **Cross-Platform**: Support for Windows, macOS, and Linux
 - **Modular Architecture**: Only include what you need to minimize application size
 - **Simple API**: Clean, intuitive interfaces for both C++ and JavaScript